 This is the easy part…

-All your performance tests should be run via command line since running via GUI mode can use a lot of resources and create artificial bottlenecks.
-Before you run anything make sure all your listeners are commented since they eat up lots of resources.
+Running performance tests in GUI mode can waste a lot of resources and lead to artificial bottlenecks.
+So, you should run all of your tests via the command line instead.
+Before you run anything make sure all your listeners are commented on since they eat up lots of resources.

 The syntax for running via cmd is ‘jmeter -n -t path\to\the\script\Script.jmx -l generated\results\path\FirstRunScriptResults.jtl’.
 This will generate a .jtl file with all the aggregated results data which you can later use to generate some nice graphs and visualize all results.